laserpants/trombone/docs/non-sql-routes.rst

 Pipelines
 ---------

-| *Pipelines offer a simple, declarative syntax for composition of routes using JavaScript syntax.*
+| *Pipelines offer a simple, declarative syntax for composition of routes using ordinary JSON objects.*

 Pipelines can be declared in two different ways; either in a separate file or as inline definitions.